 Psychodynamic therapy is designed to help people understand how past experiences affect their current lives.
 Through free talking about them and self-reflection and self-examination, it may help you identify the root of emotional pain and develop long-term coping strategies.

-Even if you can’t see a way out of your situation just yet, there are some things you can try to alleviate depression.
+Even if you can’t see a way out of your situation just yet, there are some things you can try to alleviate the disorder.
 One of the best ways to deal with depression is to do self-care practices — something that makes you feel better every day.

 Acknowledge what you experience